 The sampling, assaying, and smelting charges will approximate \$8.00 a ton.
-This with \$9.00 for hauling, equals \$4\frac{1}{2}\%\$ on \$400.00 concentrate.
-The total value deductions made by the smelter from the gold content at \$35.00 an ounce and silver at 77.56 cents, figures out as 5\%.
-Thus the total marketing cost of the concentrate becomes 9.25\%.
-On the 64\% value recovery at the mill in concentrate, the net value extraction at the mill becomes 90.75\% of 64\%, or 58\% after the overall cost to market metallic gold and silver from the concentrate is deducted as an extraction item.
+This with \$9.00 for ha uling, equals 4% on \$400.00 concentrate.
+The total value deductions made by the smelter from the gold content at \$35.00 an ounce and silver at 77.56 cents, figures out as 5%.
+Thus the total marketing cost of the concentrate becomes 9,25%.
+On the 64% value recovery at the mill in concentrate, the net value extraction at the mill becomes 90.75% of 64%, or 58% after the overall cost to market metallic gold and silver from the concentrate is deducted as an extraction liem.
 Flotation simply makes a high-grade ore for further treatment at a smelter.
-Amalegamation or cyanidation give a metal bar at the plant that requires less than 1\% of its gross value to market.
+A malgamation and cyanide give a metal bar at the plant that requires less than 1% of its gross value to market.

-The \$1.00 a ton direct cost per ton milled by flotation at the Arizona Comstock is a low figure, but results in a high marketing cost on the shipping product made.
-If the additional cost to reduce the concentrate to the precious metals be added as an additional milling charge it would add 38.5 cts. a ton more in this case to attain the 64% as a net recovery.
+The \$1.00 a ton direct cost per ton milled at the Arizona Comstock is a low figure, but results in a high marketing cost on the product made.
+If the additional cost to reduce the concentrate to the precious metals be a dded as an additional milling charge it would add 58.5 cts a ton more in this case to attain at 64% recevey.
+As a net recovery.